 The Bureau of Labor Statistics estimates that the national employment in private households is expected to decline slightly from 820,800 workers in 2019 to 792,400 workers in 2029 – a decrease of 3.5 percent.
 In Oregon, the number of domestic workers increased more than five times from 2,581 in 2001 to 13,821 in 2019.
 The number of private households that employed domestic workers grew by nearly seven times from 2,138 in 2001 to 14,612 in 2019.
 The average employee per household in Oregon has been declining slightly from a high of 1.4 in 2004 to its current level of 0.9.
 Employment in private households in Oregon is projected to grow by 1,200 jobs or by 9 percent from 2019 to 2029.

 Domestic work is often very personal in nature.
 A nanny or childcare worker is entrusted with the care and well-being of the employers’ family member and the caretaker for an elderly or disabled person often functions as a companion, providing conversation and emotional support, as well as help with dressing and bathing.

-The second graph shows that the majority of workers in private households during 2016 were personal care and services workers (52%) and building and grounds cleaning and maintenance workers (43%).
-The majority (96%) of building and grounds cleaning workers were maids and housekeeping cleaners.
-Childcare workers and personal care aides made up the majority of jobs in the personal care and service occupations at 59 and 36 percent, respectively.
+The second graph shows that the majority of workers in private households during 2019 were personal care and health care support and services workers (47%), and building and grounds cleaning and maintenance workers (48%).

 Litigation Pertaining to Domestic Worker Rights